-The group, who have the second largest shareholding in Rangers, have also warned media commentators that they will boycott publications “whose journalists misreport the facts of the matter”.
+The group have also warned media commentators that they will boycott publications “whose journalists misreport the facts of the matter”.

 Celtic released a statement calling for the Scottish football authorities to review the use of Employee Benefit Trusts (EBTs) by Rangers following the ruling by the Supreme Court in which they found in favour of HMRC, after a final appeal by liquidators BDO over Rangers’ use of Employee Benefit Trusts.